Bill Benter: Early life and career

 Using his statistical model, Benter identified factors that could lead to successful race predictions.
 He found that some came out as more important than others.
-Refining his software he ended up winning $600,000 in 1988 and hit $3 million in profits the following year.
+Refining his software, he ended up winning $600,000 in 1988 and hit $3 million in profits the following year.
 Benter later worked with Robert Moore.

-Benter is a visiting professor at the Southampton Management School as part of the Centre for Risk Research and a fellow of the Royal Statistical Society.
+Benter is a visiting professor at the Southampton Management School as part of the Centre for Risk Research and a fellow of the British Royal Statistical Society.

 In 2007, Benter founded the Benter Foundation.
+The Benter Foundation focuses on local education and the arts, and is housed in three floors of the Benedum Trees Building in downtown Pittsburgh.
+Benter also restored the original lobby of the original stock market building.

 Personal life

 In March 2010, Benter married Hong Kong national Vivian Fung in a Tibetan Buddhist rite.
 In 2015, they had their first child Henry.
 Benter is currently residing in Pittsburgh.

 Philanthropy

 Benter is a big contributor to charity and political groups.
 According to political campaign contribution records, in 2008 Benter and Acusis were listed as donors to Barack Obama's presidential campaign and the Democratic Party of Virginia.
 In 2010, The Advantage Trust donated to Israeli-based organization Rabbis for Human Rights.
 The Atlantic reported in 2010 that Benter had raised and given at least US$800,000 in support to J Street.

 In 2012, Benter donated one million dollars to the University of Pittsburgh.
 In 2013, Fox News reported that Benter donated thousands of dollars for pro-Hagel ads in Politico when he was nominated to be next Secretary of Defense by President Obama.

 In 2016, The Washington Post reported the Benter raised US$100,000 for A New Voice for Maryland, a pro-Joel Rubin group for Democratic nomination in Maryland's 8th Congressional District.